trustedhousesitters/roster/README.md

 ## Usage

+### Examples

+Within the examples folder there is an example echo client and server that demonstrate basic registry and discovery.
+Ensuring you have Docker Compose installed, simply run `docker-compose up`.
+This creates 1 client and 2 instances of the server service - when one of these servers is stopped, the client should remain operational and shouldn't drop any requests.

 ### Using a local Dynamodb instance for development

 The easiest way to get a local instance of Dynamodb running is to pull down [this](https://hub.docker.com/r/tutum/dynamodb/) docker image.
 Then the following steps (assumes Docker Machine is being used with default name):